-We have audited the consolidated financial statements 2014 of F. van Lanschot Bankiers N.V. (the company), based in 's Hertogenbosch.
+We have audited the financial statements 2014 of Van Lanschot N.V. (the company), based in 's Hertogenbosch.
+The financial statements include the consolidated financial statements and the company financial statements.

+In our opinion:

-In our opinion, the consolidated financial statements give a true and fair view of the financial position of F. van Lanschot Bankiers N.V. as at 31 December 2014, and of its result and its cash flows for 2014 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS).
+- The consolidated financial statements give a true and fair view of the financial position of Van Lanschot N.V. as at 31 December 2014, and of its result and its cash flows for 2014 in accordance with International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code. - The company financial statements give a true and fair view of the financial position of Van Lanschot N.V. as at 31 December 2014, and of its result for 2014 in accordance with Part 9 of Book 2 of the Dutch Civil Code.

-The consolidated financial statements comprise:
+The financial statements comprise:

-- The consolidated statement of financial position as at 31 December 2014. - The following statements for 2014: consolidated statement of profit and loss, consolidated statements of other comprehensive income, changes in equity and cash flows for the year then ended. - The notes comprising a summary of the significant accounting policies and other explanatory information.
+- The consolidated and company statement of financial position as at 31 December 2014. - The following statements for 2014: consolidated and company statement of profit and loss, consolidated statements of other comprehensive income, changes in equity and cash flows for the year then ended. - The notes comprising a summary of the significant accounting policies and other explanatory information.